josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 Angular re-tests the samples after every new version of a sample and every new version of Angular.

 When possible, every snippet of code on a guide page should be derived from a code sample file.
-You tell the Angular documentation engine which code file &mdash;or fragment of a code file&mdash; to display by configuring `<code-example>` attributes.
+You tell the Angular documentation engine which code file &mdash;or fragment of a code file&mdash; to display by configuring attributes of the `code-example` element.

 <a id="display-whole-file"></a>